BPC-157 / TB-500

 In pathway research, BPC-157 is a synthetic 15-amino acid peptide derived from a sequence found in human gastric juice.
 Published preclinical work has examined its activity at the cellular level across nitric oxide signaling, cytokine modulation, fibroblast biology, and angiogenesis pathway markers (Seiwerth et al., Front Pharmacol, 2021; Sikiric et al., Gut Liver, 2020; Gwyer et al., Cell Tissue Res, 2019).
 TB-500 is the synthetic active fragment of thymosin β4, an actin-sequestering protein with characterized effects on cell migration, neovascularization markers, and extracellular matrix interactions in preclinical research models (Goldstein et al., Trends Mol Med, 2005).

 The blend formulation enables researchers to examine combined exposure to both peptides without the experimental variability of two separately reconstituted preparations.
-Each batch is independently tested at ILS Laboratories for purity, identity, net peptide weight, heavy metals, endotoxin, and sterility; the Certificate of Analysis reflects the combined-peptide composition.
+Each batch is independently tested at ILS Laboratories: purity and quantitation by HPLC, heavy metals by ICP-MS (lead, arsenic, cadmium, chromium, and mercury), bacterial endotoxin by USP <85>, and sterility by PCR, with quantitation and identity confirmed across five vials per batch for conformity (a full QC panel on three, plus two additional vials); the Certificate of Analysis reflects the combined-peptide composition.
 Products supplied by Virtus Peptides are intended exclusively for in-vitro laboratory research and are not for human or animal use.

 Frequently Researched Questions